 The two kid’s seats can be turned around to rear-face (ideal for the baby phase) or to face outward, and each seat holds up to 55 lb.”

-The BIG downside with this stroller is its weight… no, 36.2 pounds was not a typo.
-This monster actually weighs that much.
-If this means nothing to you, just know that 36 pounds is craaazy heavy, even for a double.
-This is not the kind of thing you want to be hauling in and out of your car all the time — unless you want to use it as your strength training exercise…it’s a heavy duty vessel, indeed. *Despite its heft and size, though, parents who’ve used this stroller still really like it.
-So don’t let it scare you off!
+A downside with this stroller is its weight.
+30.6 pounds is heavy!
+This is not the kind of thing you want to be hauling in and out of your car all the time — unless you want to use it as your strength training exercise!

 3. Mockingbird Single to Double — Best Economy Convertible